Linking up to some of these great parties! Be sure to stop by!

 Yup, those are the same words I started last week's school summary with.
 I'm sure I'll get to the point (hopefully) where I'm not amazed that we make it through a school week, but for now, I'm excited that we're getting schoolwork done, and we're not ready to kill each other.

-I haven't even gotten a "Mo-o-m, do we HAVE to do school today?"
+I haven't even gotten a "Mo-o-m, do we have to do school today?"

 That makes me happy.